3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/ajax/api-intro-with-ajax.md

 </details>

 ## Break (10 minutes / 0:45)

 ## GET Data From an API Using AJAX

 ### I Do: GET From OMDB (15 minutes / 1:00)

-> **Do not follow along for this portion of the lesson.** You will have the opportunity to do it yourself afterwards.
+> **Do not follow along for this portion of the lesson.** You will have the opportunity to do it yourself later.

 Let's build a very simple app that posts a movie title and poster after searching for it.
 We'll do this using the [OMDB API](http://www.omdbapi.com/).